Best Thermal Carafe Coffee Maker Reviews 2020

 - Manual brewing takes time to learn

-If you’re a bit of a purist (or a control freak) then this pour-over coffee maker from Melitta may be the best bet for you.
+If you’re a bit of a purist (or a control freak) then this 10-cup coffee maker from Melitta may be the best bet for you.

 It’s a completely manual system so you need to know exactly what you’re if you want the best result.
 That said, once you get your timing and process sorted it will reward you with a better cup than you can get from something with a lot of dials and buttons.